 Take care of your mental as well as physical health and seek support if needed.

 Keep in touch with family and friends over the phone and on social media.

 Sources of support and information

-There are lots of other ways we can look after ourselves while following government guidance.
+There are lots of ways we can look after ourselves while following government guidance.
 This includes having a regular routine, taking exercise, staying in touch other people and keeping mentally active.